S.I. 636/2023, the EAA Compliance Pack for Irish SMBs

 See procurement tools →All 27 EU member states have transposed the EAA into national law.
 Enforcement authorities are actively reviewing compliance.

-View by country →All pro tools — €499/yr
+View by country →All Pro tools

-All pro tools including batch auditing, palette generator, statement wizard, 15 EAA sector checklists, screen reader simulator, component library — one annual subscription.
+All pro tools including batch auditing, palette generator, statement wizard, 15 EAA sector checklists, screen reader simulator, component library, one annual subscription.

 See all pro tools →Start free.
 No login required.